zovoilis-lab/Flye/docs/USAGE.md

 ```

 Input reads can be in FASTA or FASTQ format, uncompressed
-or compressed with gz.
+or compressed with `.gz`.
 Currently, raw and corrected reads
 from PacBio and ONT are supported.
 Expected error rates are
 <30% for raw and <2% for corrected reads.
 Additionally, the
---subassemblies option performs a consensus assembly of multiple
+`--subassemblies` option performs a consensus assembly of multiple
 sets of high-quality contigs.
 You may specify multiple
 files with reads (separated by spaces).
 Mixing different read
 types is not yet supported.
-The --meta option enables the mode
+The `--meta` option enables the mode
 for metagenome/uneven coverage assembly.

 You must provide an estimate of the genome size as input,